-Communication Studies focuses upon the ways in which a culture communicates information—the book, the newspaper and the memo; the telephone; radio, television and cinema; the computer, the Internet and fiber optics; the conversation and the conference—in order to help students determine their relationship to the world and understand the information society in which they live.
+Communication Studies focuses upon the ways in which a culture communicates information—through book, newspaper, memo; telephone; radio, television and cinema; computer, Internet and fiber optics; conversation and conference—in order to help students determine their relationship to the world and understand the information society in which they live.
 The program believes that this society can be characterized by multicultural communication practices and the diffusion of information technologies.
-The program’s primary focus is Media.
+The program’s primary focus is media.

 Communication Studies is both theoretical and practical.
 Students are expected to understand a set of interlocking concerns: how institutions shape the message and how people interpret the message; the possibilities and the limits of particular media; the influence of culture upon communication technologies; and the effects of technological change upon society as a whole.
 Additionally, students are expected to manage the tools of their discipline: computers, video, radio, print, and spoken discourse.

 The Communication Studies program is divided into three tracks — Public Relations and Advertising, Media Production, and General Media Studies.
 In Public Relations and Advertising students learn the important aspects of the field and how media impacts the dissemination of messages.
 The Media Production concentration focuses upon behind the scenes skills and offers students a more hands-on approach to learning the media production field.
 The General Media Studies courses provide a theoretical understanding of the field and allow students to critically analyze media.
 The program also offers core courses in communication theory and writing, and requires students to enroll in a seminar and participate in an internship.
 In the seminars and internships, students will synthesize the knowledge and methodologies they have learned in all three program areas.